picosnitch

 "DB text log": false, # Write connection logs to conn.log

-# increasing it decreases disk writes by grouping connections into larger time windows
+# increasing it decreases disk writes by grouping traffic into larger time windows

 # reducing time precision, decreasing database size, and increasing hash latency